-The summer and inclement weather forced many communities to enact watering restrictions, placing an enormous burden on lawns, shrubbery, and trees.
-Dead patches on lawns and die back of weaker shrubbery resulted throughout the area.
-Trees that were weak before the drought may not return from winter dormancy in spring.
+Sun, summer and inclement weather frequently force many communities to enact watering restrictions.
+This places an enormous burden on lawns, shrubbery, and trees.
+Dead patches on lawns and die back of weaker shrubbery will be the direct result of extended drought.
+Trees that were weak before the drought may not return from winter dormancy the following spring.
 This article will take an in-depth look at irrigation to help you provide the proper environment for the development, growth and recovery of your lawns and ornamental plantings.

 Calibration is an extremely important aspect of a proper irrigation program.
 By investing a little time in calibrating your sprinkler or sprinkler system you will get much better results while saving lots of time and water.
 The length of time you run your sprinkler or system is a factor of water pressure, sprinkler type and sprinkler number.

 To calibrate a single sprinkler, simply place the sprinkler on the lawn with a coffee can about 5-10 ft away.
 Open the valve all the way and run the sprinkler for 1/2 hour.
 Measure the depth of your catch, and extrapolate or interpolate to determine how long it takes to catch 1/2 or 3/4″ of water.
 For those of you with irrigation systems you will need to calibrate each zone, varying the delivery time depending on site conditions and the number of heads.
 A zone with 8 heads will have to run longer than a zone with 6 heads under the same site conditions.